Skip to Main Content

 Sex position to try: Lying on back, pillows under butt

-a diagram showing how to have sex with prolapse: on your back, pillows under buttocks
+A diagram showing how to have sex with prolapse: on your back, pillows under buttocks.

 Lie on your back in missionary position.
 Place a pillow or two under your hips to elevate your pelvis and your partner can penetrate you while on top.
 By elevating your pelvis, gravity will help your uterus ease back into a more normal position, allowing for more comfortable vaginal penetration.